deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 "Not a problem."
 Adam told him.

 "Aye?
 Well, we'll see.
-Now…" Powell rubbed his chin again.
-"Realistically speaking…the only two services that are doing anything in space right now are the Royal Navy and the US Air Force.
+Now..."
+Powell rubbed his chin again.
+"Realistically speaking...the only two services that are doing anything in space right now are the Royal Navy and the US Air Force.
 Thanks to your Cimbrean citizenship, you're eligible to join either service, but frankly you're more American than Brit, so the latter'd maybe suit you a bit better."

 He sat back again.
-"As for what you do in your chosen service…well, that one's your choice to make, I can't advise you there."
+"As for what you do in your chosen service...well, that one's your choice to make, I can't advise you there."

 "How did you choose?"
 Adam asked him.